Mahich123/Image_Search/README.md

 ## Technologies used

-The app frontend is built using ReactJS and styles with CSS3 and the server-side programme is written in Python.
+The app frontend is built using ReactJS and styles with CSS, and the server-side programme is written in Python.

 ## Privacy Policy